-- Article 39-2 (1) Article 22-3, paragraph (4) of the Juvenile Act does not apply when an attorney contracted as a court-appointed attorney or attendant is appointed as a court-appointed attendant. - (2) To apply Article 31 of the Juvenile Act to a case as referred to in the preceding paragraph, when a person provided for in paragraph (1) of that Article or a person as set forth one of the following items is appointed as a court-appointed attendant, the expenses for the court-appointed attendant that each item prescribes also form a part of the expenses referred to in that paragraph: - (i) an attorney contracted as a court-appointed attorney or attendant who has
+Article 39-2 (1) Article 22-3, paragraph (4) of the Juveniles Act does not apply when an attorney contracted as a court-appointed defense counsel or attendant is appointed as a court-appointed attendant.

-- entered into a contract setting forth the remuneration and expenses for each case: the remuneration and expenses set forth in the contract; - (ii) an attorney contracted as a court-appointed attorney or attendant other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 22-3, paragraph (4) of the Juvenile Act. - (3) In the case referred to in paragraph (1), the court may ask the JLSC for the necessary cooperation in calculating the amount of expenses associated with the court-appointed attendant. - (Special Provisions Concerning the Right of Court-Appointed Attorneys for Participating Victims to Demand Remuneration and Expenses) - Article 39-3 (1) Article 14, paragraph (4) of the Crime Victims Protection Act does not apply when an attorney contracted as a participating victims' attorney is selected as a court-appointed attorney for a participating victim. - (2) To apply Article 17, paragraph (1) of the Crime Victims Protection Act in a case as referred to in the preceding paragraph, when a person provided for in that paragraph or a person as set forth in one of the following items is selected as a court-appointed attorney for a participating victim, the expenses for the attorney that each item prescribes also form a part of the travel expenses, daily allowance, accommodation charges, and remuneration prescribed in that paragraph: - (i) an attorney contracted as a participating victims' attorney who has entered into a contract setting forth the remuneration and expenses for each case: the remuneration and expenses set forth in the contract; - (ii) an attorney contracted as a participating victims' attorney other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 14, paragraph (4) of the Crime Victims Protection Act. - (3) In the case referred to in paragraph (1), the court may ask the JLSC for the necessary cooperation in calculating the amount of expenses associated with the court-appointed attorney for a participating victim.
+- (2) To apply Article 31 of the Juveniles Act to a case as referred to in the preceding paragraph, when a person as stated in one of the following items is appointed as a court-appointed attendant in addition to a person provided for in paragraph (1) of that Article, the expenses for the court-appointed attendant that each item prescribes also form a part of the expenses referred to in that paragraph: - (i) an attorney contracted as a court-appointed defense counsel or attendant who has entered into a contract setting forth the remuneration and expenses for each case: the remuneration and expenses stated; - (ii) an attorney contracted as a court-appointed defense counsel or attendant other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 22-3, paragraph (4) of the Juveniles Act. - (3) In the case referred to in paragraph (1), the court may ask the JLSC for the necessary cooperation in calculating the amount of expenses associated with the court-appointed attendant. - (Special Provisions Concerning the Rights of Court-Appointed Participating Victim's Attorneys to Demand Remuneration and Expenses) - Article 39-3 (1) Article 14, paragraph (4) of the Crime Victims Protection Act does not apply when an attorney contracted as a participating victim's attorney is selected as a court-appointed participating victim's attorney. - (2) To apply Article 17, paragraph (1) of the Crime Victims Protection Act in a case as referred to in the preceding paragraph, in addition to a person provided for in that paragraph, when a person stated in one of the following items is selected as a court-appointed participating victim's attorney, the expenses for the attorney that each item prescribes also form a part of the travel expenses, a daily allowance, accommodation charges, and remuneration prescribed in that paragraph: - (i) an attorney contracted as a participating victim's attorney who has entered into a contract stating the remuneration and expenses for each case: the remuneration and expenses stated in the contract; or - (ii) an attorney contracted as a participating victim's attorney other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 14, paragraph (4) of the Crime Victims Protection Act. - (3) In the case referred to in paragraph (1), the court may ask the JLSC for the necessary cooperation in calculating the amount of expenses associated with the court-appointed participating victim's attorney.